MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/join-data-from-multiple-tables.md

 |ARKANSAS|3025880|
 |CALIFORNIA|39562900|

-Both tables contains a `State` column.
+Both tables contain a `State` column.
 The `StormEvents` table has many more columns, and the `PopulationData` has only one other column that contains the population of the given state.

 ### Join the tables